idvorkin/idvorkin.github.io/_d/2016-3-12-sleight-of-mouth.md

 Fundamental Reframes:
-**Intention:** Direct attention to persons intent (desired outcome) **Redefining:**Change words that are similar, but slighty different, usually more positive.
+**Intention:** Direct attention to persons intent (desired outcome) **Redefining:**Change words that are similar, but slightly different, usually more positive.

 When we convert the problem to the intention - we get back to the outcome frame and open a conversation.